Terms and Conditions 2021

 The line limit is 200 maximum.
 Does this mean I have to write 200 lines?

-No. In fact, over the years much shorter poems are selected for publication.
-The reason the NPP has an upper limit of 200 lines is to give opportunity to those poets who want to submit long poems or a suite of poems.
+No. In fact, over the years many shorter poems have been selected for publication.
+The reason the NPP has an upper limit of 200 lines is to give opportunity to those poets who wish to submit long poems or a suite of poems.

 Should a poem rhyme?

 No, it does not have to.
 Many poems selected by the judges do not rhyme.

 Is there an exact style and format you require?